ronald0806/cop-3003-video-game/README.md

-# COP 3003 Independent Project (Video Game)
+# Game: Emerl Energy

 This project is for COP 3033, which my current plan is to build a video game using different conecpts learned from the course.
+The objective of it is to collect batteries that are placed in a test room.
+I was able to make it independently from the research and sources available.
+As this project involves a new coding lanague as well as my current skill of coding, my level of experience and proficiency are beginner level.
+Playing video games is my favorite hobby, so I've decided to go with the idea of making one for the experience as well as having fun.
+My personal desktop at home was where I was able to work on most of the project, but as well as staying over for office hours at my professor's class to ask related questions.

-# Project Planning
+# Demonstration

-Guides on choosing a project: https://sites.google.com/site/profvanselow/course/cop-3003/projects-3003

-Guide on Visual Studio Tools for Unity: https://docs.microsoft.com/en-us/visualstudio/gamedev/unity/get-started/visual-studio-tools-for-unity

-# Game Title: Emerl Energy

-Collect batteries that are placed in a test room in order to sustain Emerl's energy level.

 ![screenshot](Game%20Title.png)